 Each instrument family presentation is ready to go.
 Just download, print the optional worksheet (if desired), and present.
 It is that easy!

-These lessons also include professional sound links.
-They teach sound production and the physical properties of sound by comparing various instruments.
-Click each image below to preview the lessons.
+These guided PowerPoint lessons are compatible with Google Slides.
+Each resource includes professional YouTube video links.
+The lessons teach sound production and the physical properties of sound by comparing various instruments.

 Use Safe Viewing as Outlined by Your School Policy